bitbank2/Thermal_Printer/README.md

 <br>
 This Arduino library allows you to easily generate text and graphics and send them to various BLE thermal printers.
+I can support the printers that I currently own; if your model is not yet supported, the best way to encourage me to support it is to send me funds to buy it.<br>
-Since there are many different BLE APIs depending on the board manufacturer, I decided to support the three more popular ones: ESP32, Adafruit and Arduino (e.g. Nano BLE 33).
+There are many different
+BLE APIs depending on the board manufacturer, I support the three more popular ones: ESP32, Adafruit and Arduino (e.g. Nano BLE 33).
 The two main features of thermal printers are supported by this code - plain text and dot addressable graphics.
 The graphics are treated like a display driver - you define a RAM buffer and draw text, dots, lines and bitmaps into it, then send it to the printer.
 Text output supports the various built-in font size+attribute options of some printers as well as Adafruit_GFX format bitmap fonts (sent as graphics).